 Amid privacy laws, AI still can influence decisions within healthcare

-While AI algorithms in criminal justice may falsely select racial and ethnic groups disproportionately, similar technologies in health care may not represent attributes of an entire population.
+While AI or machine learning algorithms in criminal justice may falsely select racial and ethnic groups disproportionately, similar technologies in health care may not represent attributes of an entire population.

 Because individual medical data is, in most cases, closely guarded by privacy laws, it's harder for algorithms to gather enough information to represent an entire population, race, or gender.
 Exploring these issues requires that we de-identify the data, which can take extra time and effort.

 Tesfaye believes there should be greater empowerment for patients to question and provide feedback to health care decisions supported by AI.
 Offering this feedback could be the first step to monitoring the impact of AI and driving accountability.

 "I think there is a growing awareness of the pitfalls of these algorithms.
 And part of ongoing conversations around what legislation could look like in this area of algorithmic fairness, accountability, and transparency is giving people the ability to provide feedback to the system to say this was not accurate, or to provide input back to the system that their experience with this algorithm was terrible and this is the impact that it had on their lives, Tesfaye said.

 With these changes, AI has the capability to revolutionize the health care system.
 This technology can help clinicians work smarter by assisting in decisions about patient care, pinpointing various cancers, and identifying abnormalities on CT scans, among other uses.